pyapp-kit/in-n-out/docs/getting_started.md

 ## Registering Providers

 Dependency inject works by providing an instance of a type to a function or method that requires it.
-Let's being by declaring some type that will be important to our application:
+Let's begin by declaring some type that will be important to our application:

 ```python